microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/channel-post-members.md

 }
 ```

-### <a name="example-3-add-a-member-to-a-channel-using-user-principal-name"></a>Exemplo 3: Adicionar um membro a um canal usando o nome principal do usuário
+### <a name="example-3-add-an-owner-to-a-channel-using-user-principal-name"></a>Exemplo 3: Adicionar um proprietário a um canal usando o nome principal do usuário

 #### <a name="request"></a>Solicitação